-Alcohol and Drug Misuse and Dependence
+Alcohol and Drug Misuse

 VHA has many resources to help Veterans and their loved ones answer questions, find support, get treatment, and recover.
 Please click on the tabs above to find information on some of these resources.

 The Drinker’s Check-Up* is another anonymous self-guided online tool that allows you to develop a better understanding of your drinking, including any risk that it might pose to your health.

 Abuse of substances such as alcohol, drugs, or tobacco, can lead to increased risk of injuries, accidents, or physical and mental health problems.
-Although quitting is difficult, you do not have to do it alone.
+Although change is difficult, you do not have to do it alone.